modin-project/modin/docs/flow/modin/experimental/core/execution/dask/implementations/pandas_on_dask/io/index.rst

 :orphan:

-IO module Description For Pandas-on-Ray Execution
+IO module Description For Pandas-on-Dask Execution
-"""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""

 High-Level Module Overview
 ''''''''''''''''''''''''''

-This module houses experimental functionality with pandas storage format and Ray engine.
-This functionality is concentrated in the :py:class:`~modin.experimental.core.execution.ray.implementations.pandas_on_ray.io.io.ExperimentalPandasOnRayIO` class, that contains methods, which extend typical pandas API to give user more flexibility with IO operations.
+This module houses experimental functionality with pandas storage format and Dask engine.
+This functionality is concentrated in the :py:class:`~modin.experimental.core.execution.dask.implementations.pandas_on_dask.io.io.ExperimentalPandasOnDaskIO` class, that contains methods, which extend typical pandas API to give user more flexibility with IO operations.